by John Ellis

 My Shameful Politicization of the Event

 Honestly, this one baffles me.
-Most of those who used this criticism appear to believe that I didn’t know what I was writing, that my anger and frustration got the better of me.
+Most of those who used this criticism appear to believe that I didn’t know what I was writing; I’m assuming that they thought my anger and frustration got the better of me.
 No. I deliberately and, with what I thought was an obvious political agenda, concluded my PJ Media article by calling people to vote against the Blue Wave this November.

 As a conservative Christian, I am increasingly appalled at the outworking of the sexual revolution.
 In His sovereignty, God has placed my family and me in the United States of America.
 As a citizen, I will do what I am legally able to protect my children from the depraved effects of sin.
 To that end, I will apologize to no one for wanting to encourage my fellow conservative Christians to do what they can to help stop children from being assaulted by adults exposing their genitalia to them.
 And part of the “do what they can” is voting this November.